Internships in Mongolia

 Journalism and Media

-You will find no shortage of interesting and inspiring experiences for your reports as you live and work in Mongolia.
 As a journalism/media focused intern in Mongolia, your options for work may include assignments for a newspaper, radio station or national TV station, depending on your abilities and interests.
 Your resume will be greatly enhanced by the practical skills you gain during your internship and you will have a large portfolio of work from your time abroad.
-Your experience of living and working in a foreign country will act as proof of your adaptability, while giving you an interesting perspective on future discussions and interviews.

-• Newspaper Journalism internships are not only attractive to those thirsty for a new experience, but are also suitable for working journalists and seasoned professionals who wish to take a career-break or broaden their horizons.
+• Newspaper: Journalism internships are suitable for entry-level and seasoned professionals who wish to take a career-break or broaden their horizons.
 Newspapers have flourished since the democratic revolution in 1990; you will be working in a country where the idea of a free press is relished.
 There is the possibility of working with Mongolian newspapers where your work will be translated into Mongolian and used in the main body of the paper.
 You may even be asked to write your own regular column for the English language section

 Healthcare